lance-waller-lab/envi/README.md

 ### Questions?
 Feedback?

-For questions about the package please contact the maintainer [Dr. Ian D. Buller](mailto:ian.buller@alumni.emory.edu) or [submit a new issue](https://github.com/Waller-SUSAN/envi/issues).
+For questions about the package, please contact the maintainer [Dr. Ian D. Buller](mailto:ian.buller@alumni.emory.edu) or [submit a new issue](https://github.com/lance-waller-lab/envi/issues).